Wildlander-mod/Support/Docs/EnemyUndead.md

 |Magical Damage|   Icy Spear -   A spear of ice that does a 0.25 stagger, 35 points of frost damage to Health and Stamina and 40% slow.|
 |      |Snow Spume -  The caster manifests an explosion of ice shards at the target location, dealing 45 points of damage in its radius..
 |Summmon| Summon Frost Atronach - summons a Frost Atronach for 60 seconds. |

+**Additional Perks*
+Has the shared perks, plus Same as Standard Frost priests

 ---
 **Krosis**